jamswat/streetsign/README.md

 ## AI Usage

-Code in this repository has been developed with assistance from AI coding tools, including the Bootstrap 3→5 migration, dependency updates, Python 3 fixes, bug fixes, CSRF protection, and the raw HTML post type.
+Code in this repository has been developed with assistance from AI coding tools, including the Bootstrap 3→5 migration, dependency updates.

 ## License